GilbertCloud/GilbertCloud.github.io/research_ed.md

 ## Research
 ### Arctic Cloud Optics Project
 In this research project, I evaulated whether improving supercooled liquid cloud optics affects radiation emitted from Arctic clouds using a hierarchy of models.
 I also developed a process for evaluating the effect of a physics change across a range of model types and scales.
-This paper for this project is in review at Geoscientific Model Development and is available as a [preprint]( https://doi.org/10.5194/egusphere-2024-2043).
+The paper for this project has been accepted at Geoscientific Model Development and the initial submission is available as a [preprint]( https://doi.org/10.5194/egusphere-2024-2043).
 The most recent presentation of this project was a [talk](https://www.youtube.com/live/6ECGPNW9Ufw?si=gjIZCSEgPW2tJzXp&t=18708) at the CESM Workshop in June 2024.

 Funded by a NSF Graduate Research Fellowship and NASA PREFIRE grant.